Home

 Medusa's Head Euphorbia

-The Medusa's Head Euphorbia can be grown much like a typical succulent.
-Despite coming from a mild climate, it has handled temperatures in the low-90s well.
-It's possible that extremely hot conditions might stress it.
-It can probably survive a few degrees of light frost, but i recommend protecting it from freezing temperatures.
 It grows well in a pot indoors or out.
-Feel free to show off its great form like this!
-Use a fast-draining soil mix, such as equal parts of pumice rock, horticultural sand, and potting soil.
-It enjoys sun, but some afternoon shade may be a good idea in hotter areas.
-It is fairly drought tolerant, but it looks best when given weekly water during the summer.
+You can show off its great form in a hanging planter, or let it trail along the ground.
+Use a fast-draining soil mix, such as equal parts of pumice rock, coarse sand, and potting soil.
+It enjoys sun, but some afternoon shade may be a good idea in hotter conditions.
+It's fairly drought tolerant, but it looks best when given regular water during the summer.
 It can handle frequent watering provided that it's grown in fast-draining soil.
+Like with all Euphorbia species, the sap in the stems is irritating to skin and eyes, so small children and pets should be watched closely around it.

 Euphorbia caput-medusae